wanxinli/Crop-Image/README.md

 # Crop-Image
-# This project is designed to recognize and crop scallops from orignial images using tensoflow Library.
+# This project is designed to recognize and crop scallops from orignial images using Tensoflow library.